dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ![Screenshot of PageLink component incomplete test coverage](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/page-link-test-coverage-incomplete-2.png)

 The next few test cases would be related to `active` and `disabled` props.
-If either of this two prop values are `true`, their class would be added in the element's class name.
-I think it's good to have a countercheck in our recent test case that `active` and `disabled` is not in the class since we didn't pass any values to these props.
+If either of these two prop values are `true`, their class would be added in the element's class name.
+I think it's good to have a counter check in our recent test case that `active` and `disabled` are not in the class since we didn't pass any values to these props.
 Here's the updated test case:

 ```tsx
 ...